Warning

 The property-interpolate

-- assign a value to a property, interpolated
+command assigns a value to a property, interpolated over time.

 property-adjust